OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-aws.md

 If you are *only* using [Listening Tentacles](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md#listening-tentacles-recommended), we recommend using the Application Load Balancer.

 However, [Polling Tentacles](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md#polling-tentacles) don't work well with the Application Load Balancer, so instead, we recommend using the Network Load Balancer.
 To setup a Network Load Balancer for Octopus High Availability with Polling Tentacles take a look at this [knowledge base article](https://help.octopus.com/t/how-can-i-configure-my-polling-tentacles-to-hit-my-octopus-deploy-high-availability-instance-to-sitting-behind-an-aws-load-balancer/24890).

+In order for Octopus Deploy to work from the same URL and also use polling, you need to use a Network Load Balancer pointing TCP 443/80 to another Application Load Balancer which uses HTTPs/HTTP, which points to the Octopus server.
+The same Network Load Balancer also uses TCP 10943 pointing directly to the Octopus servers.

+For example on your Network Load Balancer, do the following:
+TCP 80 => ALB => HTTP => Redirect to HTTPS
+TCP 443 => ALB => HTTPS => Octopus
+TCP 10943 => Octopus

 !include <load-balancer-endpoint-info>